Duet3D/wiki-content/User_manual/Tuning/Orthogonal_axis_compensation.md

 ## Calculate the skew factor

-Skew factors can be calculated and set manually:
+Skew factors can be calculated manually:

 `AB = SQRT (( AC * AC + BD * BD - 2 * AD * AD ) / 2))`
 This calulates the length of the side of a parallelogram AB, from the diagonals AC and BD, and the given side length AD.